AuthorCarpentry/FSCI-2019/01-getting-started.md

 screen.
 This is an editor window, and you can change things in the document here.
 For now, just change the name in the document to your name.

+### Knitting a Document

 Knitting is a process in Rstudio that takes a text document and turns it into an output (like html, docx, or html slides).
 Now click the knit button in the upper left hand corner of the editor.
 The first time you do this you'll get a message that you need to install some packages.
 Click Yes and wait for the packages to install.
 Once the installation finishes, you will see an interactive demonstration document!

 You can output this single file in multiple formats.
 By default we've been